leybrad855-bit/ZenithBooster-/README.md

 ---

+## 🛑 LEGAL DISCLAIMER & WARNING
+**BY USING THIS SOFTWARE, YOU ACKNOWLEDGE THE FOLLOWING:**
+1. **USER RESPONSIBILITY:** Zenith is a powerful system modification tool.
+The developer is **NOT** responsible for any bricked devices, bootloops, or hardware damage resulting from its use.
+2. **BOOTLOOP ALERT:** Older v4.0.0 builds contain a kernel-level CPU leak. **DO NOT USE LEGACY BUILDS.** Only the **v4.0.1-G [Resurrection]** build contains the Safe-Start Guarding necessary to prevent bootloops on cold starts.
+3. **WARRANTY:** System modifications may void your device warranty.
+Use at your own risk.

+---

 ## 🚀 Core Philosophy
 The goal of Zenith is to provide a "zero-compromise" environment.
 Whether you are aiming for high-stakes extraction shooters or technical multi-tasking, Zenith rewrites how your system handles tasks to ensure every bit of performance is directed where it matters most: **the foreground application.**